^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The formation of a connective tissue capsule around any foreign body that enters the body tissues is a biologically determined process that lasts several months after the operation.
+The formation of a connective tissue capsule around any foreign body entering the body tissues is a biologically determined process that lasts for several months after surgery.

-Fibrous capsular contracture is understood as the contraction, thickening and thickening of the fibrous tissue of the capsule, as a result of which the endoprosthesis is compressed, the compaction and deformation of the mammary gland.
-This objectively worsens the results of mammary arthroplasty, and therefore the development of capsular contracture is considered as a later complication of operations of this type.
-The frequency of its occurrence, according to different authors, can reach 74%.
+Fibrous capsular contracture is understood as a contraction, compaction and thickening of the fibrous tissue of the capsule, resulting in compression of the endoprosthesis, compaction and deformation of the mammary gland.
+This objectively worsens the results of endoprosthetics of the mammary glands, and therefore the development of capsular contracture is considered a late complication of this type of surgery.
+The frequency of its occurrence, according to various authors, can reach 74%.

-Macroscopically, the prosthesis capsule is a fibrous smooth, shiny gray tissue surrounding the prosthesis.
+Macroscopically, the capsule of the prosthesis is a fibrous, smooth, shiny, grey tissue surrounding the prosthesis.
 Morphologically, the capsule has three layers.
-The inner layer is represented by a dense fibrous tissue with a small amount of fibroblasts and macrophages.
-The middle layer consists of collagen fibers and myofibroblasts, elongated cells having common features with both fibroblasts and smooth muscle cells.
+The inner layer is dense fibrous tissue with a small number of fibroblasts and macrophages.
+The middle layer consists of collagen fibers and myofibroblasts, elongated cells that have features in common with both fibroblasts and smooth muscle cells. [ 1 ]

 The outer layer is thicker and consists of fibrous tissue, mainly fibroblasts.